Connect with us

 “Medical debt makes it more difficult for millions of Americans to be approved for a car loan, a home loan or a small business loan, all of which in turn makes it more difficult to just get by, much less get ahead, and that is simply not fair.
 Especially when we know that people with medical debt are no less likely to repay a loan than those without medical debt,” Harris said.
 “No one should be denied access to economic opportunity simply because they experienced a medical emergency.”

 Federal efforts to remove medical debt from credit reports began last fall after Harris announced that the Consumer Financial Protection Bureau (CFPB) would take the first steps to create rules that would take medical bills off credit reports, prohibit creditors from using medical bills to make underwriting decisions and ban collectors from using medical debt to pressure consumers to make payments.
-These proposals would narrow the 2005 exemption in the Fair Credit Reporting Act, which creditors to use medical debts in underwriting credit decisions.
+These proposals would narrow the 2005 exemption in the Fair Credit Reporting Act, which allowed creditors to use medical debts in underwriting credit decisions.
 Creditors would still have the ability to access medical debts and bill information in certain instances, such as to evaluate loan applications for medical services.

-Other federal efforts to curb medical debt include the No Surprises Act, which took effect in July 2022 and requires private insurers to cover most emergency services, emergency care and non-emergency in-network services and prohibits medical providers from billing patients more than in-network cost sharing.
+Other federal efforts to curb medical debt include the No Surprises Act, which took effect in July 2022 and requires private health insurers to cover most emergency services, emergency care and non-emergency in-network services and prohibits medical providers from billing patients more than in-network cost sharing.

 The rule change could lead to more people being able to borrow money, as CFPB Director Rohit Chopra said it would give lenders more accurate and predictive information about borrowers.